q3769/conottle/README.md

 ## User story

-As an API user, I want to execute tasks on behalf of each identifiable client with a configurable maximum concurrency - i.e. the client throttle limit - while the total number of clients being serviced in parallel can also be limited.
+As an API user, I want to execute tasks for any given client with a configurable maximum concurrency - i.e. the throttle limit - while the total number of clients being serviced in parallel can also be limited.

 ## Prerequisite